-Over the last decade, the number of students traveling to another country in pursuit of higher education increased over 95 percent, totaling some 4.1 million students globally.
+Over the last decade, the number of students traveling to another country in pursuit of higher education increased from 2.1 million students in 2000 to over 4.1 million students globally in 2013 (UNESCO, 2016).
 Globalization has been a key driving force that has impacted and spurred student mobility.
 Although the rapid growth of mobility is relatively recent, the desire to acquire a higher education beyond national borders is itself not new; students and scholars have always sought learning opportunities around the world as a way to broaden their educational and cultural horizons.
 What has changed, however, is the overall context of global mobility, both in terms of who is going where, the mix of host and sending countries and the various social and economic factors that motivate students to pursue educational outside of their home country.

 As the number of international students increases, so too will the complexity in their mobility patterns.
 Project Atlas® follows the worldwide migration trends of millions of international students and provides a global picture of international student mobility for major sending and host countries.
 Project Atlas is a unique global community of national agencies, country representatives and academic mobility researchers from around the world.
 The goal of Project Atlas is to collect and report accurate, timely and comprehensive data on global student mobility and to address the need for sharing harmonized and current data.
 This data is published on the Project's associated website—the Atlas of Student Mobility—which features country-level data as well as analysis of global trends.